hundeo:

 The claws in puppies can really be very sharp.
 But should you start doing this when they are puppies?

 Generally, you don't have to do it in puppyhood.
-Rather pay attention to a good dog training and that your puppy wears off his claws while playing.
+Better to pay attention to good dog training and that your puppy wears out his claws while playing.

 Of crucial importance is the accustoming of the puppy to the touching of the paws.
 If the puppy's claws are already cut and he does not experience pain and impatience in the process, he usually does not develop a negative attitude towards nail cutting in adulthood.

 When to trim the claws in puppies?
 This always depends on the wear of the claws.
-But to check his paws once a week makes sense.
+Once a week to check his paws, but makes sense.

 Cost of cutting claws